M0rph3e/ift-6390-kaggle-competition-2/report.md

 4. The TA's best baseline : **0.99516**

 We will first see which algorithms and methodologies were done for this competition.
-Then we will see and discuss our results.
+Then we will show and discuss our results.

 <div style="page-break-after: always;"></div>